Kanonenfieber

-Kanonenfieber is an anonymous German blackened death metal band from Bamberg.
-Their lyrics are generally centered around World War I. 'Noise' formed Kanonenfieber after reading a diary from his great-grandfather, which was written at the frontlines during World War I.
+Kanonenfieber (Cannon Fever) is an anonymous German blackened death metal band from Bamberg.
+Their lyrics are generally centered on World War I.

 History

-The head of the band and its only member is "Noise", a musician from Bamberg.
-At live concerts, he is accompanied by guest musicians and only sings, while he plays all the instruments in the studio.
+The head of the band is "Noise", a musician from Bamberg.
+At live concerts, he was accompanied by guest musicians and only sings, while he played all the instruments in the studio.
 The starting point for Kanonenfieber was an exchange between "Noise" and a friend, a hobby historian, to write an album about the First World War based on letters and original documents from the period.

 The group was founded in 2020, and from September to the end of November 2020, the nine tracks of the debut album Menschenmühle were recorded at Noisebringer Studio.
 Mixing and mastering took another month and a half.
 Noise was solely responsible for the recordings.

 Musical style

 Metal.de describes the style of the debut album as "black/death metal", and Scheppercore calls it blackened death metal.
 Jan Jaedike of Rock Hard describes the sound as "epic death metal", while other reviewers call it "medium-fast, melodic black metal" or "traditional black metal, with interesting interludes".
 They have also been labelled melodic death metal.

 According to Metal.de, the atmosphere created by the band is similar to that of 1914 or Bolt Thrower.
 Minenwerfer has also been mentioned as a reference.
 The band's melodies and "meticulous craftsmanship" remind Rock Hard editor Jaedike of Heaven Shall Burn.